mtricht/trello-burndown/README.md

      λ make docker

-Or a binary tageting linux/amd64:
+Or a binary targeting linux/amd64:

      λ make build